ionos-cloud/docker-machine-driver/README.md

 This Ionos Cloud plugin will only work with Rancher Machine.
 Before we continue, you will need to install [Rancher Machine](https://github.com/rancher/machine/releases/).

+Rancher Machine requires to:

+* allow inbound traffic to port 22 (SSH) to the node subnet.
+* allow inbound traffic to port 2376 (Docker) to the node subnet.

 #### Installing Go

 The Ionos Cloud Rancher Driver is written in the Go programming language.
 Your system will need to have Go installed.
 Please refer to the [Go Install Documentation](https://golang.org/doc/install) if you do not have Go installed and configured for your system.